fvictorio/completely/README.md

 completely --shell bash completion.json > completion.sh
 ```

-(Only bash is supported at the moment.)
+(Only bash and zsh are supported at the moment.)

 For example, given this JSON description: